SettleMint

 Allowlist and blocklist behavior is represented through compliance configuration rather than separate public tabs in the current workspace.

 Treat list changes and holder-freeze changes as compliance-sensitive operator workflows.
-Before changing either control, confirm the asset, address or identity, restriction reason, and role allowed to submit the change.
+Before changing either control, confirm the asset, address or identity, restriction reason, and the role permitted to submit the change.
 Keep supporting evidence in your institution's review and audit process outside DALP.

 Manage asset workflows